 Chicken korma, or murgh kurma, is a characteristic Mughal recipe – it is mildly spiced, delicate and elegant.
-This is the way the dish is prepared in Lucknow and is a great example of Awadhi cuisine.
+This is the way the dish is prepared in Lucknow and is a splendid example of Awadhi cuisine.

 Korma dishes can be traced back to the 16th century and the Mughal incursions into present-day Northern India, Pakistan, and Bangladesh.